-Danske Bank has an internal audit department ("Group Internal Audit") which is the third line of defence.
+Danske Bank has, in accordance with section 17 of the Danish Executive Order on Auditing ("revisionsbekendtgørelsen"), established an internal audit department ("Group Internal Audit") which is the third line of defence.
 It reports directly to the Board of Directors.
 Material and high-risk areas are within the scope of Group Internal Audit's yearly auditing, while other areas are audited at least every three years unless Group Internal Audit assesses that a longer rotation cycle is appropriate.
 The scope of audit includes key areas of the Group's risk management procedures, including risk reporting.